One Last Prayer

 Can dirt, grass and rocks transform people’s lives?

-The Ketengan people of Papua’s Eastern Highlands can now read the Bible in their heart language, thanks to the fulfillment of a lifelong dream that a villager named Paulus had—a dream that JAARS and our partner YAJASI helped make possible.
+The Ketenban people of Papua’s Eastern Highlands can now read the Bible in their heart language, thanks to the fulfillment of a lifelong dream that a villager named Paulus had—a dream that JAARS and our partner YAJASI helped make possible.